advithialva/Skill-Lab/README.md

 # Skill Lab

-This repository contains my assignments for Skill Lab Full Stack Development Course.
+This repository contains the assignments for Skill Lab Full Stack Development Course, focusing on the MERN stack, undertaken during my 3rd semester.

 ## Table of Contents